ilibarra/wordle_solver/README.md

 ### Results

-So far, tests using 500 random words, indicate that positional frequencies are most relevant for best next guess selection (i.e. low number of mean guesses).
-Letter co-variation among positions, so far, is not conferring a positive advantage, and it seems to perform worse overall.
-This trend could change in case there is a bug in the code, or a better strategy is based on the words complexity and co-variation in the dictionary.
+So far, tests using 500 random words, indicate that positional frequencies are most relevant for best next guess selection (i.e. lowest median guesses).
+Letter co-variation among positions, so far, is not conferring a positive advantage, and it seems to perform worse overall (higher median, lower mean).
+This trend could change in case there is a bug in the code, full test, or a better strategy is based on the words complexity and co-variation in the dictionary.

 <a href="https://github.com/ilibarra/wordle_solver/blob/main/out/benchmarking_5letters.png" target="_blank"><img src="https://github.com/ilibarra/wordle_solver/blob/main/out/benchmarking_5letters.png" alt=“Benchmarking” id=“bg” width=“200px” height=“600px” /></a>